 - The amplifier can be mounted in any direction, on wood, metal, or carpet - The metal chassis of the amp can be grounded or left isolated - The amplifier requires adequate ventilation.
 Creating power creates heat, and cooling requires air.
-Position the amplifier with sufficient surrounding area for air supply and keep the end plates clear for future access - Keep the amplifier out of the engine compartment or other locations that may cause excessive heat or moisture - Do not mount the amplifier to a subwoofer box or other place that may have excessive vibration
+Position the amplifier with the sufficient surrounding area for air supply and keep the end plates clear for future access - · Keep the amplifier out of the engine compartment or other locations that may cause excessive heat or moisture - Do not mount the amplifier to a subwoofer box or other place that may have excessive vibration turn the input gain controls up on the channels you are using for input until the channel's LED indicators turn from green to red, then back off just slightly.
+If you reach a volume that you consider too loud before you see the red LED, that's OK too.
+Leave the controls at that level.
+After you have set the controls just watch them through the rest of the song to be sure the red clip lights don't come back on.

 Setting Input Gains: Gain pots are not volume controls.
-Before you first turn on your system, you should make sure all gain controls are set to minimum (counter clockwise).
+Before you first turn on your system, you should make sure all gain controls are set to a minimum (counterclockwise).
 After the system is installed and all components are connected; play a loud track with your head unit at 3/4 to 7/8 volume.
-While watching the 2-stage clip LEDs... turn the input gain controls up on the channels you are using for input until the channel's LED indicators turn from green to red, then back off just slightly.
-If you reach a volume that you consider too loud before you see the red LED, that's OK too.
-Leave the controls at that level.
-After you have set the controls just watch them for through the rest of the song to be sure the red clip lights don't come back on.
+While watching the 2stage clip LEDs...